Timken Company: History

 By 1960, The Timken Company had operations in the U.S., Canada, Great Britain, France, South Africa, Australia and Brazil.
 Timken Research was created in 1966 to establish technological leadership and to help standardize research and development processes across the company.

 The Timken Company expanded into new global markets throughout the 1970s and 1980s, establishing a sales operation in Japan in 1974 and opening sales offices in Italy, Korea, Singapore and Venezuela in 1988.
 By the late 1990s the company also had a sales presence in Spain, Hong Kong, China and Singapore.

 The Timken Company acquired its competitor, The Torrington Company, in 2003 for $840 million, doubling the size of the company and creating the world's third-largest bearing manufacturer at that time.

 The company changed its corporate structure in 2014; the roller bearing-producing part of the company was separated from the steel-producing part of the company, resulting in two separate companies.
 The Timken Company continues to manufacture roller bearings, while Metallus, formerly known as TimkenSteel, produces steel.

 The Timken Company entered the linear motion space in 2018 with the acquisition of Rollon, a maker of linear guides, telescopic rails, and linear actuators and systems used in a wide range of industrial and commercial applications.
 To further expand and strengthen its position in the attractive linear motion space, the company acquired iMS in 2021 and added Nadella's complementary product portfolio in 2023.

 In 2023, The Timken Company expanded its Industrial Motion segment with the acquisitions of Des-Case, Rosa Sistemi and Lagersmit.
 The company also bolstered its engineered bearings portfolio in 2023 with the acquisitions of American Roller Bearing and Engineered Solutions Group (iMECH).
 Timken acquired CGI, Inc. in 2024, expanding its motion-control platform.

+In March 2026, The Timken Company acquired lubrication systems company Bijur Delimon International.

 Products

 The Timken Company posted $4.6 billion in sales in 2024 and employs more than 19,000 people globally, operating from 45 countries.

 Timken is focused on expanding its tapered roller bearings and growing its offering of industrial bearings and mechanical power transmission products and services.
-Today the company engineers, manufactures and markets bearings, gear drives, automated lubrication systems, belts, chain, couplings and linear motion products, and offers a spectrum of powertrain rebuild and repair services.
+Today the company engineers, manufactures and markets bearings, gear drives, automated lubrication systems, chain, couplings and linear motion products, and offers a spectrum of powertrain rebuild and repair services.
 Timken products are used in a variety of diversified markets including railroading, food and beverage, energy harvesting, marine vessels, mining, agriculture, construction, civil aerospace, defense and commercial vehicles.

 In 2023, the company's wheel bearings were used on Ford Motor Company's F-150 Lightning and Philadelphia Gear main reduction gears were installed in the latest generation of United States Navy ships.